SSWConsulting/SSW.Rules.Content/rules/have-a-marketing-plan/rule.md

 If you were going to build a house, you would hope that the architect and builders were working together using architectural plans and blueprints as their guide.
 So why would trying to build a solid customer base or market share be any different?

-You need to realize that a marketing plan is of monumental importance.
+You should know that a marketing plan is of monumental importance.
 Although we recognize that in many cases marketing plans get filed away in the closet until it's time to get a business loan, they're most effective when they act as a blueprint for all the marketing activities a company undertakes.

 <!--endintro-->